COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 Water allocation dealings

 Water allocation dealings include a change to a water allocation that affects its registered, resource-related attributes or proprietary or tenancy interests.
-Not all water allocation dealings require approval from the Department of Natural Resources, Mines and Energy (DNRME).
+Not all water allocation dealings require approval from the Department of Regional Development, Manufacturing and Water.
 However, for any dealing to have effect, all relevant documents must be lodged for registration on the Water Allocations Register.
 The different types of dealings are explained below.

 - Dealings that require prior approval